Sto Para Pente: Zoumboulia "Zoumbi" Abatzidou

 (Elissavet Konstantinidou): Coming from a village in Northern Greece, the widow Zoumboulia lost her husband, Charalambos, in the crash.
 Her physician daughter married the son of a wealthy and snobby Athenian, Marilena Dorkofiki (Zoumboulia cannot pronounce her name correctly; she calls her "Marinella" after the famous Greek singer) and Zoumboulia moved to Athens to take care of her baby grandson, since her daughter and son in-law have temporarily moved to Boston.
 She often gets into serious confrontations with Marilena, who feels anything but delighted with Zoumboulia's presence.
 Her weird name is a cause of many misunderstandings and makes other people call her simply "Lia" or "Zoumbie".
 When in danger, she often resorts to religion and when agitated, she emits a high-pitched "iiiii" sound, slaps her lap and sometimes faints.
 She tends to drift off in long, nostalgic tales about her life in the village and the rural habits of her many friends there, who always have outlandish, descriptive nicknames (Maria the mad, John the lame, Fotini the shoemaker's daughter, etc.).
 Like Dahlia's, Zoumboulia's name comes from a flower, zoumbouli being a colloquial name for the hyacinth.

 Spyros Deloglou

 (Giorgos Kapoutzidis): A geeky university student with no social life.
 He lost his parents Eustathios and Dimitra in the plane disaster and lives with his grandmother Sophia.
 Sophia has become best friends with Theopoula, their wacky and extremely weird neighbor.
 Theopoula and Sophia share the same passion for adventure and new experiences (including learning to play the drums and wanting to take part in a bungee jumping contest).
 All this madness drives the already neurotic Spyros almost crazy.
+Spyros is confirmed to be the first and only canonically asexual character to ever appear in greek tv.